1756 - French expedition against Minorca

 Arrival of the French Fleet at Minorca

-On April 18, the British towermen at Fort St. Philip saw 197 sails on the horizon.
-The French fleet finally dropped anchor off the port of Ciutadella, at the north-western end of Minorca.
+On April 18, the British lookouts at Fort St. Philip saw 197 sails on the horizon.
+The French fleet finally dropped anchor off the port of Ciutadella, at the northwestern end of Minorca.
 The same day, Richelieu landed and Blakeney at once withdrew the whole of his force to Fort St. Philip, abandoning the forts at Ciutadella and Fornnels.
 Fort St. Philip, which commanded the town and harbour of Mahon, was probably the most elaborate fortress possessed by the British, and was inferior in strength to few strongholds in Europe.
-Apart from the ordinary elaborations of the school of Vauban, it was strengthened by countless mines and galleries hewn out of the solid rock, which afforded unusual protection to the defenders.
+In addition to the ordinary elaborations of the school of Vauban, Fort St. Philip was strengthened by numerous mines and galleries hewn out of the solid rock, affording unusual protection to the defenders.

 On April 19, Blakeney having had little time to break up the roads or otherwise to hinder the French advance, Richelieu occupied Fornnels and sent 24 grenadier companies forward, supported by du Mesnil's infantry brigade, to chase the British from the centre of the island.
 This force then encamped at Mercadal.

 By April 20, the entire French army had disembarked.
 Richelieu then sent the Prince de Beauvau with the Hainaut and Soisonnais brigades to Ferrarias, midway between Ciutadella and Mercadal, to maintain communication with du Mesnil.
 The latter, sent 6 grenadier companies under M. de Briqueville to occupy Alaior.